SenseNet/sncom-resources/_posts/2018-09-24-document-management-built-on-sensenet.md

 *…"and what is the use of a book," thought Alice "without pictures or conversations?"*

 Besides classic web based file management functions we were serious about creating an ergonomic, intuitive, modern and appealing user interface.
-Additionally, since we have sensenet in the background, we could build on already existing, useful functions.
+Additionally, since we have sensenet in the background, we built the UI on already existing, useful functions.

 Checking content in or out:

 ![DMS - checking content in or out](/img/posts/dms-1-0-checked-out.png "DMS - checking content in or out")

-Publishing, which can include approving or rejecting:
+Publishing, with optional approving or rejecting:

 ![DMS - approve or reject](/img/posts/dms-1-0-approve-or-reject.png "DMS - approve or reject")